Accepted for Spring

 You may not waive your insurance requirement using Health Safety Net, MassHealth Limited, Children's Medical Security Plan or a non-U.S. based plan.
 Students with F-1 visas will automatically be enrolled in the university's health insurance plan.

 Immunizations: Immunization records are required for all full-time students, students enrolled in Nursing and Medical Laboratory Science, on-campus residents, and international students.
 Please go to the Student Health Portal and sign in using your UMassD Logon to obtain and complete your health forms.

-Transfer students: Complete your mandatory online orientation for information regarding early advising, registration, and answers to your questions about successfully transitioning to UMassD.
-You'll find your online orientation at the myUMassD portal (select New Students, then Orientation, then Online Orientation).
+Transfer students: Complete your mandatory on-campus orientation for information regarding advising, course registration, and answers to your questions about successfully transitioning to UMassD.

 First-year students: An important introduction to university life, orientation is mandatory and provides your first opportunity to receive academic advising, select courses, and meet orientation leaders and fellow students.
 Sessions will include Financial Aid, Student Employment, Living on Campus, Commuting, Getting Involved on Campus, Career Development, and photos for the UMass Pass (student ID), as well as options for tours and visits to the Campus Store and Parking Office.